-Study of basic computer technology; basic keyboarding; problem solving using microcomputers; practice in the operations and functions of a computer and writing simple programs; examination of social issues; discussion of the creative use of the computer in the home, in business, and in industry
+Study of basic computer technology; basic keyboarding; problem solving using microcomputers; practice in the operations and functions of a computer and writing simple programs; examination of social issues; discussion of the creative use of the computer in the home, in business, and in industry.
+Must be taken for 3 units to transfer to UC.

-101 INTRODUCTION TO COMPUTERS AND
+101 INTRODUCTION TO COMPUTERS AND INFORMATION TECHNOLOGY